Naman1997/discovr/docs/USER_DOCUMENTATION.md

 **Description**
 Sends probes across a CIDR range to discover live hosts (IP addresses).
-By default, it uses ARP on a specified interface or ICMP pings.
+By default, uses ARP on a specified interface; optionally uses ICMP pings.
 Note: This command does **not** find MAC addresses.

 **Flags**